 In 1985, in Rabat, Morocco Palestine took part and won 1 silver medal and 3 bronze.
 For the first time in these games a boxer from the West Bank, Khalil Zaheda takes part and wins a bronze medal.
 In 1992 in Damascus, Palestinians won 9 medals: 1 gold, 2 silver and 6 bronze.
 In 1997 in Beirut they won only 4 bronze medals.
 In Amman in 1999 Palestinian team won one silver medal and nine bronze.
 One of these bronze medals was in football.
 In Algeria in 2004 they won one silver medal and one bronze.
 In Cairo, Egypt in 2007 Palestine won only three bronze medals.

 As for the twelfth PAG in Doha, Qatar in 2011, Palestine participated with the largest delegation consisting of 161 athletes and administrators in 16 games.
 The delegation was headed by Daoud al-Mitwalli.
 The body builder Peter Bizanti won the only gold medal, while other athletes and teams won 2 silver and 5 bronze medals.

 In the games of 1953, 1961 and 1965 the majority of the Palestinian athletic team was from Gaza Sector.
 While the games of 1976, 1985 and 1992 athletes were from Lebanon, Syria and Iraq.
 However, after the establishment of the Palestinian Authority most of the team was from Gaza and West Bank.

 Despite the small number of medals Palestine got in these games (1953 – 2011), its participation had a moral significance reflected in highlighting the name of Palestine and demonstrating the Palestinian national identity in the Arab region.
-The participation was a catalyst for Palestinian sports, and a tool for assessing the athlete’s performance.
+This participation was a catalyst for Palestinian sports, and a tool for assessing the athlete’s performance.
 In addition, it reflected Arab solidarity with the issue of Palestine.
-Also, these games were a means for sustaining the bonds of national brotherhood and friendship between Palestinian and Arab youth.
+These games were a means for sustaining the bonds of national brotherhood and friendship between Palestinian and Arab youth.